Ray Kurzweil

 Raymond Kurzweil (/ˈkɜrzwaɪl/ KURZ-wyle; born February 12, 1948) is an American computer scientist, author, entrepreneur, futurist, and inventor.
 He is involved in fields such as optical character recognition (OCR), text-to-speech synthesis, speech recognition technology and electronic keyboard instruments.
 He has written books on health technology, artificial intelligence (AI), transhumanism, the technological singularity, and futurism.
-Kurzweil is an advocate for the futurist and transhumanist movements and gives public talks to share his optimistic outlook on life extension technologies and the future of nanotechnology, robotics, and biotechnology.
+Kurzweil is a prominent transhumanist who gives lectures about his optimistic outlook on the possibility of life extension via nanotechnology, robotics, and biotechnology.

 Kurzweil received the 1999 National Medal of Technology and Innovation, the United States' highest honor in technology, from President Bill Clinton in a White House ceremony.
 He received the $500,000 Lemelson–MIT Prize in 2001.
 He was elected a member of the National Academy of Engineering in 2001 for the application of technology to improve human-machine communication.
 In 2002 he was inducted into the National Inventors Hall of Fame, established by the U.S. Patent Office.
 He has 21 honorary doctorates and honors from three U.S. presidents.
 The Public Broadcasting Service (PBS) included Kurzweil as one of 16 "revolutionaries who made America" along with other inventors of the past two centuries.
 Inc. magazine ranked him No. 8 among the "most fascinating" entrepreneurs in the United States and called him "Edison's rightful heir".